dorian-edwards/audiophile/README.md

 #### **Text**

 I also took a similar approach to typography by building a `Text` component that wraps text and renders the text in an element with a specified tag and styling.
-This too was based on the varied texts-sizes, line-heights, and character spacings laid out in the design system.
+Using the typography in the design system I built an object that has a key type (string) and a CSS property object as the value.
+I then use this object to plug in styles based on the type prop.

 ```tsx
 // Text.tsx